plone/volto/docs/source/contributing/developing-core.md

 ## Supported frameworks

 Plone supports several frontend implementations, the main one being Volto as the default frontend and reference React-based implementation.
-There are plans to support implementations in other frontends, including NextJS and Remix.

 ### Plone